Toning the Abs By Reducing Belly Bloat

-What puts the PRO in probiotic?
+What puts the pro in probiotic?

 Probiotics are the “good” bacteria naturally found in your gut, also known as live cultures.
 Their job is to support intestinal health by maintaining a balance of healthy gut flora.
 Many people are low in this friend-worthy bacteria which is why additional intake of these live microorganisms can be beneficial.
 Think of it this way: picture your intestines as a war zone, where it’s “good” bacteria vs. “bad”.
 If the ratio of “bad” bacteria to good is off kilter, this is when tummy trouble stirs.
 Probiotic consumption acts as the extra armed forces your gut needs to defeat the offending troops and protect the fort from future invaders.
 Say hello to smooth sailing for your digestive system!